Siobhan B.

 Inspiration

 I’m from the U.S., but I’ve lived outside of my home country since 2018, predominantly in Latin America.
-At first, I traveled as a student, then as an English teacher, then as a digital nomad.
+At first, I traveled as a student, then as an English teacher, then as a remote worker.

-I travel and work with my fiancé, Fede, who is from Colombia.
+I travel and work with my husband, Fede, who is from Colombia.
 I enjoy writing about cultural differences and breaking out of the red, white, and blue bubble.

 I love birds and trees and fresh air, and I seek out places with biodiversity and sunshine.